Lawmakers say UK should consider postponing Brexit

 "We know of no international border, other than the internal borders of the EU, that operates without checks and physical infrastructure," said the committee's chairman, Labour lawmaker Hilary Benn.

-The pro-Brexit dissenters filed an alternative document, accusing the EU of taking an unhelpful approach to the border issue.
+The pro-Brexit dissenters' alternative document accused the EU of taking an unhelpful approach to the border issue.
 They suggested that new technology and "streamlined" customs arrangements can deliver a frictionless border.